eezstreet/SWATEliteForce/README.md

 Admin Roles should be assigned through the Host Game menu, when setting up the server settings.

 Additionally, SEF also has an MOTD system.
 The only way (currently) to configure this is through the use of editing INI files.
-Open SEF/System/SwatAdmin.ini.
-In the section titled `[SwatGame.SwatAdmin]`, add your MOTD lines by the following:
+Open SEF/System/SwatGuiState.ini.
+In the section titled `[SwatGame.SwatAdmin]` (at the bottom), add your MOTD lines by the following:

 ```
 AutoActions=(Delay=NumSeconds,ExecuteText="Command")